 What Is Naloxone?

 Naloxone is a medication approved by the Food and Drug Administration (FDA) designed to rapidly reverse opioid overdose.
-It is an opioid antagonist—meaning that it binds to opioid receptors and can reverse and block the effects of other opioids, such as such as heroin, morphine, and oxycodone.
+It is an opioid antagonist—meaning that it binds to opioid receptors and can reverse and block the effects of other opioids, such as heroin, morphine, and oxycodone.
 Administered when a patient is showing signs of opioid overdose, naloxone is a temporary treatment and its effects do not last long.
 Therefore, it is critical to obtain medical intervention as soon as possible after administering/receiving naloxone.

 The medication can be given by intranasal spray (into the nose), intramuscular (into the muscle), subcutaneous (under the skin), or intravenous injection.

 A practitioner should assess the need to prescribe naloxone for patients who are receiving medication-assisted treatment (MAT) or otherwise considered a risk for opioid overdose.

 - Take high doses of opioids for long-term management of chronic pain

 - Have been discharged from emergency medical care following opioid poisoning or intoxication

 - Take certain extended-release or long-acting opioid medication